LAStools/LAStools.github.io/download/demzip_README.txt

   demzip:

-  Compresses and uncompresses raster data from ASC, BIL, and TIF format to the compressed RasterLAZ format.
+  Compresses and uncompresses raster data from ASC, BIL, TIF, IMG format to the compressed RasterLAZ format.
 The expected inputs are rasters containing elevation data such as DTM, DSM, or CHM rasters, or GEOID difference grids, or forestry metrics.
 These